ofigue/RichterPrediction/README.md

 This is the target variable for predicting the level of impact that earthquake caused, for housing reconstruction.
 The project had been built in python using vscode®, and submitted to Data Driven®, getting a result of 0.74444 that is among 6% of the ranking.

+**To run the project**

+Download the data set from [1] and put them into the input directory, change directory to the project directory, then run *$ python cross_validation.py*
+*$ sh train.sh XGBClassifier*

+then the training model result is displayed,
+*$ sh predict.sh*

+A submission csv file is generates to upload to the project website for evaluation.

 **Bibliography**